sympli/sympli-sketch-plugin/README.md

 ## Compatibility

-The plugin supports Sketch 52 and newer but please update your Sketch.app every once in a while to access new features and performance improvements.
+The plugin supports Sketch 52 and newer but please update your Sketch.app every once in a while to get access to new features and performance improvements.
+Our plugin is always optimized for the latest available Sketch version.

 ## Usage